Mars24 Sunclock — Time on Mars

 - Select "Sub-Earth point" in the landmark pop-up menu.

-If you watch the sunclock for few minutes, you will occasionally see a slight shift in the graphics as Mars rotates within the view.
+If you watch the sunclock for a few minutes, you will see slight shifts in the graphics as Mars rotates within the view.

-If you're trying to compare the resulting image to what you might see through a telescope, keep in mind that the display does not account for the time it takes light to get from Mars to Earth.
-Depending on where the two planets are in their orbits, this can take from three to 20 minutes, and during that time Mars will rotate from one to five degrees.
+If you are trying to compare the resulting image to what you might see through a telescope, keep in mind that the display does not account for the time it takes light to get from Mars to Earth.
+Depending on where the two planets are in their orbits, this can take 3-20 minutes, and during that time Mars will rotate from one to five degrees.

-Remember also that Mars24 sunclock uses stock images with enhanced or false color and enhanced contrast.
-The realistic"VIS_MDIM_Map" and "MOC_MOLA_NGS_Map" images included in Mars24 do not include any seasonal effects that alter the appearance of Mars, such as dust storms and growth/contraction of the polar caps.
-So even if you had a super high resolution telescope like the Hubble, Mars probably would not look quite like the Mars24 display.
+Remember also that Mars24 sunclock uses stock images with enhanced and/or false color and enhanced contrast.
+The "realistic" images included in Mars24 also do not include any seasonal effects that alter the appearance of Mars, such as dust storms and growth/contraction of the polar caps.
+So even if you had a super high resolution telescope like the Hubble, Mars would still not look like the Mars24 display.